Created by Anthony Yerkovitch

 After the success of Miami Vice and Crime Story, NBC tried for a hat-trick with another stylish, snazzy crime show.

 Alas, Private Eye just never caught on.
-In some ways, it probably makes sense that its title was so generic.
+In some ways, it probably makes sense — even its title was as generic as they come.
 Because this was really just a standard P.I. show, straight out of the box.
 But man, did it look good!

-It was done with so much style one could almost overlook the fact nothing much else was going on, but it didn't really break any new ground and was built on some pretty sturdy, reliable cliches.
-Call it "eye candy."
+It was done with so much style one could almost overlook the fact nothing much else was going on, but it didn’t really break any new ground, although it was built on some pretty sturdy, reliable clichés.
+You could call it “eye candy.”

-It's 1956.
-Moody, scruffy JACK CLEARY's an honest, but rebellious cop booted out of the LAPD on a bum rap (bribery).
-Unemployed, with his reputation in tatters, it doesn't help Jack feel any better to know his big brother Nick is a successful, big shot private eye.
+It’s 1956.
+Moody, scruffy JACK CLEARY‘s an honest, but rebellious cop booted out of the LAPD on a bum rap (bribery).
+Unemployed, with his reputation in tatters, it doesn’t make Jack feel any better to know his big brother Nick is a successful, big shot Hollywood private eye.

 - PRIVATE EYE